Perry County, Illinois: Politics

 Perry County has been reliably Republican county since 2012, when it backed Mitt Romney (R) by nearly 18 points over Illinois native Barack Obama, even as Obama won both Illinois and the country.
 By 2020 it was so heavily Republican that incumbent Donald Trump beat Democrat Joe Biden by nearly 45 points in his bid for reelection, even as Biden won the race nationally (and Illinois).
 The county last voted blue, by a very narrow margin of 0.6%, in 2000.
 The table below includes a list of Perry County's election results at the presidential level.

+As of February 2025, the county is one of 7 that voted to join the state of Indiana.